SandyRodger/LS170-171/L4_working_with_http.md

 ## [What to Focus on](https://launchschool.com/lessons/0e67d1ce/assignments/b9609f49)

-- HTTP: This chapter uses Bash and other network utilities, but this is all to better understand HTTP an how it enables network connections between client and server.
+- HTTP: This chapter uses Bash and other network utilities, but this is all to better understand HTTP and how it enables network connections between client and server.
 -  HTTP and the structure of messages: HTTP can be seen as a set of rules for structuring messages exchanged between applications.
 Understand these rules and how to apply them.
 -  HTTP is a request-response protocol: One of the fundamental aspects of HTTP is its request-response behaviour.
 Try to form a solid mental model around this.